51Degrees/documentation/src/features/clientsideevidence.md

 For example, this technique can be used to retrieve the latitude and longitude from devices that have this capability.

+# Client-side Data

+When using the client-side evidence integration, the first step is for the @Pipeline to produce a JSON representation of all the properties that have been populated by @flowelements.

+This JSON data is sent to the client along with some JavaScript that is used to handle updating that JSON payload with new property values determined from client-side evidence as well as provide easy access to the property values in client-side JavaScript code.

 # JavaScript Properties

 @Elementproperties include a 'Type' property that indicates the type of the